Travel

 -

-Discount Code for Trusted Housesitters
+Discount Code for Trusted Housesitters: Get 25% Off

 Use JESS25 as the discount code for Trusted Housesitters to get 25% the annual membership price!
 Trusted Housesitters is my go to site for finding housesitting gigs!
 I’ve used it since 2022 and have done over 25 sits in 5 different countries since.
 Housesitting is where you essentially move into someone’s home to take care of the house and any pets whilst they are away.
 Typically the housesits listed on Trusted Housesitters include pets and your primary responsibility is to look after them.
 The process is as easy as joining the site, picking and paying for the membership you want and then you can start applying for housesits.
 Memberships range…